substantial/browser_stack_button/README.md

 # BrowserStackButton

 BrowserStackButton adds a button to your page to allow you to quickly and easily view the page you are looking at in BrowserStack.
+It is currently set up to work on a Rails project but could probably be used in Sinatra or the like.

 ## Installation